AlexsLemonade/training-modules/docker-install/README.md

 ![Mac Docker Install](screenshots/mac-01-applications.png)
 3. Open the Applications folder and find and open Docker.
 ![Mac Docker Start](screenshots/mac-02-opendocker.png)
 4. Click the whale icon in the taskbar.
-Log in to the docker store.
+Log in to the Docker store.
 ![Mac Docker Log In](screenshots/mac-03-dockerlogin.png)
 5. Click the whale icon in the taskbar and go to Preferences.
 ![Mac preferences](screenshots/mac-preferences.png)